kabroxiko/Artillery-TFTFirmware/README.md

 #### Fonts and Icons

-Themes are available on [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder.
+Themes are available on [`SDCard_install`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder.

-The root folder for fonts and icons is `TFT*`, where `*` is the size of the TFT (e.g. `TFT24`, `TFT35`, `TFT50` etc).
+The root folder for fonts and icons is `ARTILLERY`.
 Fonts and icons folder structure:

-- `TFT*/font`: Includes the fonts in .fon format and a readme.md
+- `ARTILLERY/font`: Includes the fonts in .fon format and a readme.md
-- `TFT*/bmp`: Includes the icons in .bmp format and a readme.md
+- `ARTILLERY/bmp`: Includes the icons in .bmp format and a readme.md

-For **MKS TFT32**, the `TFT28` folder has to be used and **MUST** be renamed to `TFT32` in order it can be recognized and installed by the TFT.

 #### Configuration File

-Templates for configuration file are available on [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder.
+Templates for configuration file are available on [`SDCard_install`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder.

 The configuration file is named `config.ini`.

 #### Optional - Language Files

-Optional language files are available on [`Copy to SD Card root directory to update/Language Packs`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update/Language%20Packs) folder.
+Optional language files are available on [`SDCard_install/Language_packs`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update/Language%20Packs) folder.

 Language files use the naming convention `language_*.ini` (e.g. `language_it.ini`).